treasure-data/td-jdbc/README.md

 query to the cloud.
 The driver will regularly poll the job results while the jobs run on the cloud.
 The query may take several hours, we recommend that you use a background thread.

+You specify useSSL=true in JDBC URL as parameter, you can use SSL for connecting our API server like following:

+    jdbc:td://api.treasuredata.com/testdb;useSSL=true

 When a INSERT statement is sent to the driver, the data is first buffered in local memory.
 The data is uploaded into the cloud every 5 minutes.